-· Independence of Independent Director
+Independence of Independent Director

 In order for the Independent Directors to present the independent and objective judgement to the Board's for deliberation, and to ensure that conflict of interest or undue influence from interested parties is well taken care of, the Board is committed to ensure that the independence of the Independent Directors whom will be preserved via independent assessment by Nomination Committee prior to their appointment based on formal nomination and selection process with the results of the review are reported to the Board for consideration and decision.
+The assessment of the independence of the Independent Non-Executive Directors includes the use of "Annual Self-Assessment of The Independence of Independent Director Checklist" self-assessment form with prescribed criteria.

 All Independent Non-Executive Directors are subject to independence assessment by the Nomination Committee's and to be recommended to the Board to form an opinion on the independency of the Independent Non-Executive Directors.
-Based on the Independence declaration obtained from Independent Director during the Financial year ended under review, the Board is satisfied with the level of independence demonstrated by all the Independent Non-Executive Directors, and their ability to bring independent and objective judgement to board deliberations.
+In addition, written independence declaration which is consistent with the definition of Independent Director defined in Practice Note 13 and the MMLR for the individual Independent Directors were obtained annually.
+Based on the independence declaration obtained from Independent Director during the financial year under review, the Board is satisfied with the level of independence demonstrated by all the Independent Non-Executive Directors, and their ability to bring independent and objective judgement during board deliberations.

 The tenure of an Independent Director, as stated in the Board Charter, shall not exceed a cumulative term of nine (9) years.
 Upon completion of the nine (9) years, such Independent Director may continue to serve on the Board subject to the director's re-designation as a Non-Independent Director.
-In the event such Director is to remain as Independent Director, the Board shall first justify and obtain annual shareholders' approval.
-If the Board continues to retain the Independent Director after the twelve (12) years, the Board should seek annual shareholders' approval through a two-tiers voting process.
+If the Board continues to retain the Independent Director after the nineth (9th) years, the Board should seek annual shareholders' approval through a two-tiers voting process.